darrylad/CourseScheduler/README.md

 ## About

-Created by Darryl David, Aviral Sharma and Vashistha Chaturvedi, from The Programming Club, Indian Institute of Technology, Indore.
+Created by Darryl David and Aviral Sharma, from The Programming Club, Indian Institute of Technology, Indore.